Goat Cheese and Caramelized Onion Tartlets

 Frequently Asked Questions

-The second common reason is the oven wasn’t hot enough.
-Puff pastry needs to be baked in a very hot oven in order for the steam to create enough pressure to make the pastry rise.
+The second common reason is that the oven wasn’t hot enough.
+Puff pastry needs to be baked in a very hot oven so the steam builds enough pressure to make the pastry rise.
 If the oven is not hot enough, the pastry will not rise properly.
 Preheat the oven for at least 15 minutes before baking the puff pastry.

 goat cheese caramelized tarts on a black plate.